School of Medical Biological Sciences

 Continuation of research hours spent under the supervision of a research advisor.
 Each hour of course credit translates into a minimum of three hours of lab work per week.

-BIOT 6311 *Advanced Techniques in Molecular Biology (3 SCH)
+BIOT 6311 *Advanced Techniques in Molecular Biology (3 CH)

-BIOT 6312 *Advanced Techniques in Protein Chemistry (3 SCH)
+BIOT 6312 *Advanced Techniques in Protein Chemistry (3 CH)

 Advanced survey of the immune system with focus on human and mouse models.
 Origin and differentation of the hematopoietic system, antibody structure/function, innate and adaptive immunity responses to infection.